MarkEScheidker/CS-637_stanfordsst/README.md

 ## Repo setup
 run `git clone https://github.com/MarkEScheidker/CS-637_stanfordsst.git` and then `cd CS-637_stanfordsst`

+## Basic setup
+Update your Nvidia drivers and docker to the latest versions, it solves so many problems it's not funny

 ## Nvidia setup
+If you have issues running the container with a working gpu passthrough try installing this in your wsl environment

 make sure you have the required package for linux or WSL using:
 `curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | sudo apt-key add -
 distribution=$(. /etc/os-release;echo $ID$VERSION_ID)